 Will I be able to get cell phone and internet service at Camp?

 Camp is located in a fairly remote area and, depending on your carrier, it may be difficult to get a signal on your cellphone throughout the grounds.
 Additionally, we strive to make Camp a natural and simple environment where the sounds you hear are laughter, the breeze in the trees, and the splashes of happy Campers diving into the lake — and where our interactions are more face-to-face than electronic.
 Plus, many people come to Camp to be technology-free for the week.
-Therefore, we do ask that Campers restrict their cellphone usage to the designated areas for cellphone use near the Camp Office & Store and refrain from cellphone throughout the grounds or in their cabin.
-Public phones are also available 24/7 on the porch of the Camp Office & Store, so you can also bring a calling card if you anticipate needing to make phone calls during the week.
+Therefore, we do ask that Campers restrict their cellphone usage to designated areas and refrain from cellphone use throughout the grounds or in their cabin.

 Likewise, we do not provide access to computers or internet during Camp.
 Those Campers who may need internet access for work commitments have sometimes been able to connect to personal hotspots from their cellphone or a mobile hotspot acquired from their cell service provider.
 As with cellphones, we require that laptop or tablet usage happen in the areas specifically designated for cellphone or computer use so as not to disturb those Campers who do come to Camp to (literally) unplug for the week.
 (Actually, you might try it… it’s very liberating!)

-While the campgrounds and cabins at Camp are indeed like you remember from camp when you were young(er), our food is not.
-You’ll find no bug juice or Jell-O at ‘Camp’ Camp!
-In fact, our chefs make a special effort to make all the food plentiful, healthy, and delicious, and we continually work towards locally-sourcing as much of our menu & ingredients as possible.
-Vegan, vegetarian, and gluten-free options are available at each meal, just be sure to note such menu requests on your registration form so Chef Louis can plan accordingly.
+While the grounds and cabins at Camp may be like you remember from camp when you were young(er), our food is not.
+In fact, our chefs make a special effort to make all the food plentiful, healthy, and delicious.
+Vegan, vegetarian, and gluten-free options are available at each meal, just be sure to note such menu requests on your registration form so the kitchen staff can plan accordingly.
 Let us know on your registration form if you have any other special dietary requirements, and we’ll do our best to take care of you.

 I’m not really very athletic.
 Will I still have fun at Camp?